 The IBiS Travel Award enables students to present their work at research meetings, conferences and symposia.
 Awardees will acknowledge the IBiS Travel Award in their posters or oral presentations.
-In addition, awardees are required to submit an abstract for talk consideration at the IBiS retreat, and are asked to present at a poster session during the IBiS recruitment visit.
+In addition, awardees are required to submit an abstract for talk consideration at the IBiS retreat in the fall and are asked to present at a poster session during the IBiS recruitment visit in the spring.